RCMgames/RCMDS/README.md

 width: how wide the slider is (float)

+low: low bound of output values (float)

-range: range of output values (float)
+high: high bround of output values (float)

 background: color of slider background (color)